“I’m Consumed With Thoughts About Moving Back to Colorado”

 I miss my job as a massage therapist in a beautiful spa, I miss my friends, I miss camping and living in the mountains.
 I feel like part of my freedom has been taken away.
 My husband misses his family and friends, and he also misses mountain life.
 I started off thinking this move would be temporary for a couple years to help us get back on our feet.
 My husband completely hates it here: the people, the weather, his jobs…everything.

 First, congratulations on the new baby.
 I know from experience that this is both a thrilling and exhausting time.
 I’m sure having your mother’s support and love means the world, but I also imagine that having a husband who is miserable takes a toll.
 I also wonder if you might be suffering from PPD.
-To feel so consumed with worry and anxiety to the point that it’s interfering with your ability to enjoy your life is… well, it’s not healthy.
-And it could be a sign of something wrong (but treatable).
+To feel so consumed with worry and anxiety to the point that it’s interfering with your ability to enjoy your life could be a sign of PPD, and the good news is that that’s treatable.
 Talk to your doctor about what you’re feeling just to rule out anything medically-related.

 Next, start having some heart-to-heart talks with your husband about your future.
 You say that you believed this move back to Ohio was temporary — two years or so.
 Was your husband on-board with that?
 What are your feelings about that timetable now?
 Are you wanting to stay longer out of guilt?
 Are you wanting to move sooner because you’re both so unhappy?
 Are you concerned about how you would manage without your mother’s help?
 Talk these things out with your husband.
 And remember that this is YOUR life.
 It’s not your mother’s life.
 You don’t owe her your happiness because she’s helped you with your baby for four months.
 You don’t even owe her your happiness because she raised you.
 Would you want your daughter to live somewhere as an adult where she was miserable just because she felt indebted to you for raising her or for helping her out when she needed support?
 Of course not!
 You would, I hope, want her to live as fulfilling a life as possible, following her heart and dreams.
 You’d want her to live where she felt happiest, even if that meant being away from you.
 That’s what loving parents do: they want what’s best for their children even at the expense of what would make them happiest.